 Illinois Homestead Exemption

-In Illinois, the Homestead Exemption protects the value in your primary residence.
-It allows you to protect up to $15,000 ($30,000 for joint filers) of equity in various types of homes, such as farms, mobile homes, lots with buildings, condos, or cooperatives.
-This exemption also extends to the proceeds from selling your primary residence for up to one year.
+The Illinois Homestead Exemption protects the value in your primary residence.
+It allows you to protect up to $50,000 in equity if you file alone, or $100,000 if you file jointly with your spouse.
+This applies to houses, condos, farms, mobile homes, and cooperative housing.
+It also extends to the proceeds from selling your residence for up to one year.
 (735 ILCS 5/12-901, 906.)

 If you and your spouse own the residence together as tenants by the entirety and only one spouse files for bankruptcy, you may be eligible to protect even more equity.
 (See 735 ILCS 5/12-112 for details.)